 - Link - Allows a URL to to be input and when the record is saved will function as a hyperlink.

 - Image - These fields allow a user to attach a photo or an image file into a record – for example a bitmap, .jpg, .gif, .png, etc. The image will appear as a thumbnail, which users can click to open or save the full image.
-There is no file size restriction.
+There is a file size restriction of 40 MB.

 - Document - These fields allow a user to attach a file or document into the record – for example, a Word document, .pdf file, spreadsheet or video clip.
 It will appear as a link that allows the user to open or save it.
 There is a file size restriction of 40 MB.